magnuswahlstrand/limited-urls/README.md

 # limited-urls
-A url redirect service with a maximum number of users per link
+A URL redirect service with a maximum number of users per link.

 ## Overview